-2015 ICC B1 Residential Building Inspector Certification Course!
+Pass the 2015 ICC B1 Residential Building Inspector Exam!

-TEXTBOOK – NAVIGATING THE 2015 IRC: A Code Primer – For ICC B1 Residential Building Inspectors
+eMANUAL – NAVIGATING THE 2015 IRC – A Code Primer – For the ICC B1 Residential Building Inspector Exam

-Designed specifically for the B1 Residential Building Inspector Exam.
-This manual familiarizes you with the use, layout, and content of the first 11 chapters of the 2015 IRC.
-The manual also provides a comprehensive review of study questions similar to those found on the ICC B1 Exam.
+This eManual is designed specifically for the B1 Residential Building Inspector Exam.
+The eManual familiarizes you with the use, layout, and content of chapters 1-11 of the 2015 IRC.
+The eManual also provides a comprehensive review of study questions similar to those found on the ICC B1 Exam.

 - The purpose and layout of the code